-Livelihood restoration measures will be developed for Project Affected Persons (PAPs) economically displaced due to land acquisition and the establishment of easement rights for the Electricity Transmission Line (ETL).
+Livelihood restoration measures will be defined as precautionary measures for Project Affected Persons (PAPs) economically displaced due to land acquisition and the establishment of easement rights for the Electricity Transmission Line (ETL).
 These measures are designed to complement the compensation provisions defined in the Entitlement Matrix and ensure compliance with World Bank Operational Policy (OP) 4.12: Involuntary Resettlement.

 Given that the affected parcels are used mainly for crop cultivation (wheat, alfalfa, and vegetables), and no perennial crops or structures are present, the Project does not anticipate severe long-term impacts on livelihoods.
 However, temporary restrictions during construction and possible damage to irrigation infrastructure (hydrants and pipelines) may create short-term losses that will require mitigation.